PART 2Structures (continued)

 (3) Every guardrail must be designed to withstand the greater of

-(4) If there is hazard that tools or other objects may fall from a scaffold, a stage or any other raised structure onto a person, the employer must install
+(4) If there is risk that tools or other objects could fall from a scaffold, a stage or any other raised structure onto a person, the employer must install

 (a) a toe board that extends from the floor of the platform or other raised structure to a height of not less than 125 mm; or